Paula Name Meaning: Origin, History, & Significance

 Paula in Sports

-- Paula Radcliffe: An English long-distance runner, Paula Radcliffe set several world records in the marathon and won numerous medals in international competitions.
+- Paula Radcliffe: An English long-distance runner, Paula Radcliffe set several world records in the marathon & won numerous medals in international competitions.
 She is considered one of the greatest female distance runners of all time.

 Paula in Literature